Redeem Now Ends in:

 /2.4

-• Since G is directly clockwise to our root note C on the Circle, they exhibit a strong, stable harmonic relationship.
+• Since G is a Perfect Fifth from C, they exhibit a strong, stable harmonic relationship.

-• Distance and Tension (Dissonance): As you move further apart on the Circle, notes and keys share fewer common tones.
+• Distance = Tension (Dissonance): As you move further apart on the Circle, notes and keys share fewer common tones.
 This increasing distance can create more tension or what is often termed dissonance.
-This isn't inherently "bad" or "unmelodic"—dissonance is a crucial expressive tool in music, creating interest, drama, and a powerful urge for resolution.
+This isn't inherently "bad"—dissonance is a crucial expressive tool in music, creating interest, drama, and a powerful urge for resolution.

 • Listen: C then D